-The bond orders state that the District is required by the Securities and Exchange Commission to provide continuing disclosure of certain general financial information and operating data to each nationally recognized municipal securities information repository and the state information depository.
+The bond orders state that the District is required to provide continuing disclosure of certain general financial information and operating data to certain information repositories.
 This information, along with the audited annual financial statements, is to be provided within six months after the end of each fiscal year shall continue to be provided through the life of the bonds.